-* The chi-square value for MLM, MLMV, MLR, ULSMV, WLSM and WLSMV cannot be used for chi-square difference tests.
-MLM, MLR and WLSM chi-square difference testing is described in the Mplus Technical Appendices at www.statmodel.com.
-See chi-square difference testing in the index of the Mplus User's Guide.
+* The chi-square value for MLM, MLMV, MLR, ULSMV, WLSM and WLSMV cannot be used for chi-square difference testing in the regular way.
+MLM, MLR and WLSM chi-square difference testing is described on the Mplus website.
+MLMV, WLSMV, and ULSMV difference testing is done using the DIFFTEST option.
+The DIFFTEST option assumes the models are nested.
+The NESTED option can be used to verify that the models are nested.

 Below we show an example of how to use the difftest command to test nested models.
 In this simple example, the model contains four variables.
 The outcome variable y has three ordered categories, and the three predictor variables, x1, x2 and x3 could be either continuous or binary (0/1).
 For this example, we will test whether that including the variables x2 and x3 as predictors of y significantly improves the fit of the model (i.e., that the two variables together are statistically significant).
 When the outcome variable is an ordered category, the default estimator is WLSMV so we will need to use difftest to test this hypothesis.